triton-inference-server/server/docs/model_management.rst

 error response.

-This model control mode is selected by specifing -\\-allow-poll-model-repository=false when starting the inference server.
+This model control mode is selected by specifing -\\-model-control-mode=none when starting the inference server.

 Model Control Mode POLL